Japanese castella cake is a simple and fluffy cake that you can make with 4 ingredients! Let's learn how to make it.

 - Sugar: Any sugar is ok.
 I use cane sugar in this recipe.
 Kurozato (Japanese black sugar), which has a deep flavor, is also good.

-- Flour: All-purpose flour, or rice flour if you avoid gluten.
+- Flour: You can use all-purpose flour, cake flour, bread flour, or rice flour if you avoid gluten.

-- Leave for half a day (It will be more moist and tasty)
+- Wrap the cake with plastic wrap and leave for half a day (It will be more moist and tasty)

-The castella are ready, and it smells so delicious!
+The castella is ready to serve and it smells so delicious!

 I used a 15 cm square cake pan, but you can also use it in an oven dish.
 In that case, the height of the castella will change, so adjust baking time accordingly.

 You can also freeze them.
-Wrap each piece in cling wrap and keep them for one month in the freezer.
-When you're ready to eat, heat it in the microwave, and it'll be as fluffy as ever.
+Wrap each piece in plastic wrap and keep them for one month in the freezer.
+When you're ready to eat, heat it in the microwave oven, and it'll be as fluffy as ever.

 Thank you for stopping by

 Castella is a Japanese traditional sponge cake that is so fluffy and delicious that it's a must-try if you love sponge cake.